faizaan09/neural-dependency-parser/README.md

 For the actuall calculation of the loss, we take the argmax over train labels and use the tensorflow function: tf.losses.sparse_softmax_cross_entropy.
 For regularization we add the 'tf.nn.l2_loss' of all the elements

-5. to 7.
+5. and 6.
 Experimentation details added in the report

+7. Embeddings are formed by using a onehot vector to represent POS and Dep labels, unknwon word embeddings are still randomly allocated